SuperDARN/pydarn/docs/user/time_series.md

 ```
 If no scalar parameter is specified (using `parameter=string`), or beam (using `beam_num=int`), then the default is a `tfreq` time series from beam 0.

-In a similar way to RTP plots, you also have access to numerous plotting options:
+In a similar way to RTP, you also have access to numerous plotting options:

 | Parameter                    | Action                                                      |
 |------------------------------|-------------------------------------------------------------|